greymd/tmux-xpanes/README.md

 **DEFAULT VALUE:** `$HOME/.cache/xpanes/logs`

-Path to which log files generated by `--log` option are stored.
+Path to store log files generated by `--log` option.
 It is ignored if the path is explicitly given by `--log=`.

 ### `TMUX_XPANES_LOG_FORMAT`